sflavelle/writing/Incompatible Time (AHiT)/Chapters/01 - Time's End/01 - Glitched Game.md

 *When you try to what?* This mystery voice was near the door, somewhere just left of the minion.
 She approached him, focusing her vision on him as she got close, stopping just in front of him.
 She didn't want this strange presence to know she was searching for him.

-She and the minion stood in uncomfortable silence as they stared at each other.
+She and the minion stood in uncomfortable silence as they stared at each other for a long moment.

 She thought she saw a light reflection, off a near invisible panel of glass that should not have been there.
 Floating off the ground.
 Was that...?

 "Uhhh," vocalised the minion.

-"Yeah guy, what is this cutscene now?
-Am I softlocked?"
+"_Yeah guy, what is this cutscene now?
+Am I softlocked?_"

 That voice definitely came from the panel.
 It seemed to become more visible as she watched out of the corner of her vision.